usenocturne/nocturne/README.md

 $ reboot
 ```

 Connect Car Thing to your Raspberry Pi, download and install [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/), open the app and create a new connection with the VNC Server Address of `raspberrypi.local` and the port `5900`.
+This should look like `raspberrypi.local:5900`.
 Input `superbird` as the password.

 Right click the connection, navigate to `Properties`, then `Expert`, and set `Quality` to `High`, and ensure that `RelativePtr` is set to `False`.